For the next Research Excellence Framework (REF) process there is a policy on open access.

 - Got a question?
 Would you like more information about the policy at a team or departmental meeting?
 Please contact us at publications at warwick dot ac dot uk

-- The official HEFCE policy is available on the HEFCE website with frequently asked questions
+- The official REF2021 policy is available on the REF2021 website

 - The University of Warwick’s open access policy

 - Open Access Funding is available, for more information and to apply